gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 ## Wrapping Up

 Four hours, eight talks, one Q&A panel, single track.
-The same audience stayed in the room across talks, so the questions built on what came earlier.
+The same audience stayed for all talks, so questions built on what came earlier.

 Thank you to the program organizers, to the Typing Council members who sat on the panel, and to every speaker for sharing their work and answering questions.